MRLintern/Bash-Hacks/README.md

 ### Requirements

-- The list of requiremenets will grown depending on the projects I develop.
+- The list of requiremenets will grow depending on the projects I develop.

 - `Ubuntu`.
 I use `20.04`.
 - `C++ compiler (e.g. g++/gcc 13.1.1)`.
 Required for the `compilation` project.